 This gaming monitor was initially priced at $500, but nowadays it goes for ~$300 which makes for an exceptionally good deal.

-Based on a VA (Vertical Alignment) panel, the AOC AG273QCX monitor offers a high static contrast ratio of 3,000:1, which translates to significantly deeper blacks than other panel technologies (IPS and TN) with a 1,000:1 contrast ratio have to offer.
+Based on a VA (Vertical Alignment) panel, the AOC AG273QCX monitor offers a high static contrast ratio of 3,000:1, which translates to significantly deeper blacks than that of other panel technologies (IPS and TN) with a 1,000:1 contrast ratio.

-The colors are not as vibrant and accurate as what you might see on similarly priced IPS models, but they are significant nonetheless with a wide 90% DCI-P3 color space coverage.
+The colors are not as consistent and accurate as what you might see on similarly priced IPS models, but they are vibrant nonetheless with a wide 90% DCI-P3 color space coverage.

-The AOC AG273QCX also supports HDR (High Dynamic Range), and it’s been certified by VESA with its entry-level DisplayHDR 400 certification.
+The AOC AG273QCX also supports HDR (High Dynamic Range), and it’s certified by VESA as DisplayHDR 400.

 This won’t provide you with an otherworldly HDR viewing experience the high-end displays offer.
 Instead, you just get a glimpse of HDR can do, which is understandable at this price range.